 JWT tokens are time-limited.
 If you receive a token expiry error, re-authenticate to obtain a new token.

-Check that your API requests include the Authorization
+Check that your API requests include the Authorization header in the correct format.

 Requests over HTTP (instead of HTTPS) will be rejected for security reasons.